CHRIST ALONE OUR LEADER

 Priesthood of All Believers.
 Every believer stands before God as a priest of God (1 Peter 2:9-10), to perform the services of a priest, offering both himself and all that he possesses as sacrifices to God (Romans 12:1-2).
 As priests, we exercise God’s spiritual gifts in the humility of daily self-sacrifice (Romans 12:3-8).
 Pastors and teachers use their gifts to equip believers, so that believers may perform the work of ministry for the building up of the body of Christ.
 (Ephesians 4:11-13).
 Believers, gifted by God, and not “the clergy,” perform the work of ministry.
 Believers alone comprise one body, which Christ anointed for the work of service to all other believers as His holy priests (1 Peter 2:1-5; 2 Corinthians 1:21-24).
 Great damage has been done to the church through some men and women anointing themselves as leaders in charge of the ministry.
 Through spiritual gifts, apportioned by God as He deems best and with at least one spiritual gift bestowed upon every believer, the Holy Spirit energizes believers to perform the work of ministry.
 One man or one woman ministry never formed the pattern for assembly practice.
 God did, however, provide an organizational structure for the church.

-Elders and Deacons.
-God appointed “elders” (“πρεσβυτέρους“) within the local church to perform “overseeing” (“ἐπισκοποῦντες“) functions.
-Some denominations distinguish between “bishops” and “elders,” but the New Testament writers used those terms interchangeably.
+Overseers and Deacons.
+God set (ἔθετο) some “elders” (“πρεσβυτέρους“) within the local church as Church Overseers (“ἐπισκοποῦντες“).
+I once believed elders and overseers were interchangeable terms, but careful study changed my understanding that the New Testament has two church offices: (1) Church Oversees; and (2) Church Deacons.
 In Acts 20:17, Paul called the Ephesian elders of the church (“τοὺς πρεσβυτέρους τῆς ἐκκλησίας“) to gather to him.
-Referring to those same men, he told them in Acts 20:28 to “be on guard for all the flock, among which the Holy Spirit has made you overseers (“ἐπισκόπους“), to shepherd (“ποιμαίνειν“) the church of God. . . .”
-God called these men “elders.”
+Referring to those same men, he told them in Acts 20:28 to “be on guard for all the flock, among which the Holy Spirit has set you as overseers (“ἐπισκόπους“), to shepherd (“ποιμαίνειν“) the church of God. . . .”
+God called these men “overseers.”
 They performed the work of “shepherding” the church at Ephesus.
 The Holy Spirit had appointed them to the office of “overseer,” but even then the overseers were “among” the flock (“ἐν ᾧ“), denoting that they came from the flock and labored within the flock.
-Titus 1:5, 7 also shows the terms “elder” and “overseer” used interchangeably.
-See also 1 Peter 5:1-2 for the same office and function description.
+Titus 1:5, 7 also shows that Paul directed Titus to appoint elders as Overseers.
+The qualifications in Titus 1 refer to Church Overseers, not elders.
+See also 1 Peter 5:1-2 for the function of elders in the congregartion.
+Some elders held the office of Church Overseer, but not all elders.
+The Office of Church Overseer came with specific qualifications, but no qualifications were required for elders.
 Acts 6:1-6 describes “deacons” (“dιακόνους”) as spiritual men, who oversaw the feeding ministry and also preached the Word of God (see Stephen and Philip in Acts 7 and 8).
-Later, the office of deacon became a part of the church (1 Timothy 3:8-13).
-As believers, we must obey (“πείθεσθε“) the leaders (“ἡγουμένοις“) of the church, and they must act as men who will give an account to God of the souls they watch over with joy (Hebrews 13:17).
-Therefore, we recognize both elders and deacons as offices within the church.
+Later, the office of deacon became a part of the church, with specific qualifications for holding office of Church Deacons (1 Timothy 3:8-13).
+As believers, we must obey (“πείθεσθε“) the esteemed ones (“ἡγουμένοις“) of the church, and they must act as men who will give an account to God of the souls they watch over with joy (Hebrews 13:17).
+Therefore, we recognize both Church Overseers and Church Deacons as offices within the church.
+The Office of Apostle passed away, except for Jesus the Apostle, because no one can meet the qualifications of the Office of Apostle today.
+The Spiritual Gifts of the Shepherds and the The Spiritual Gift of Apostle should not be confused with the Church Office of Overseer and the Office of Apostle.
+Elders do not rule the church, but they must lead.